angrycub/katacoda-scenarios/nomad-reverse-proxy/40_create_proxy_config_3.md

-Proxy buffering causes logs events to not stream because they will be temporarily captured within NGINX's proxy buffer until either the connection is closed or the proxy buffer size limit is reached and the data is finally flushed to the client.
+Proxy buffering causes logs events to not stream because they will be temporarily captured within NGINX's proxy buffer until either the connection is closed or the proxy buffer is filled and the data is finally flushed to the client.

 Older browsers may not support this technology, in which case logs are streamed